mzesri/flight-sensor-demo/README.md

 ## Set up a GeoEvent server to publish the flight info in JSON format to feature services.

 This is assuming you have access to and the knowledge of the ArcGIS server and GeoEvent extension.
 This is really the focus of this exercise since this demo is created for the IoT session of the Esri DevSummit.
+Also, a word of caution: consider the access level of the features.
+If you want people to see the features outside your firewall, you may want to use a ArcGIS Server that is assessible from outside the firewall.

 Reference: https://server.arcgis.com/en/geoevent/